CompleteBlenderCreator/05-Animated-Lamp-Original/readme.md

 * You can see the rest position when in edit mode.
 * How to clear the pose back to the rest state.

+# Constraining Bones Movement
+* Be able to lock movement to a single axis.
+* Constrain the degree of movement possible.

 ---